oracle-livelabs/common/building-blocks/blocks/oml/oml-notebooks-ea/oml-notebooks-ea.md

 	Alternatively, you can click **Notebooks** under Quick Actions on the home page to open the Notebooks page.
 On the Notebooks page, click **Go to OML Notebooks EA** to open the Notebooks listing page.
 		![Go to OML Notebooks EA](images/goto-notebooks-ea.png)

-2. This opens the OML Notebooks EA (Early Adopter) page.
+2. This opens the OML Notebooks page.

 	![OML Notebooks EA page](images/notebooks-ea-page.png)